tudormazilu/hiveHomework/README.md

 Clarification for point 3.
 The stats job should print bandwidth stats _by URL_ instead of by status code.
 For bonus points, do a breakdown both by URL and status code :) The query result should include the full URL.

 # Running the solution
-In order to run the solution:
+In order to run the solution
-1.
+1. Step 1
   - Copy log files into Hadoop at /user/bigData/logsProcessing/input
   - Run createTables1.sql
-2.
+2. Step 2
   - Copy log files into Hadoop at /user/bigData/logsProcessing/input
   - Run createTables2.sql
 3. Run hiveHomework.sh like this: